shim1998/shim1998/README.md

 ### ./hello 👋
-I am currently working as a Software Developer with experience in ML, more focused on the deploying and serving of ML models.
+I am currently working as a Software Developer with experience in ML.
+I am more focused on the deploying and serving of ML models.
 Absolutely love Rust and CPP language at the moment 🖤.

 <!--